 There are a limited number of concurrent slots available for presentations that are original and innovative.

 Poster presentations will be selected from submitted abstracts.
-All accepted abstracts will be published in the Science and Nonduality - Conference Abstract publication as well as online.
+All accepted abstracts will be published in the Science and Nonduality - Conference Abstracts publication as well as online.

 - Abstract should be no more the 300 words